drewfravert/2048/README.md

   * Clone this repo with `git clone git@github.com:drewfravert/2048.com.git`
   * Install dependencies with `mix setup`
-  * Generate a self-signed SSL certificate with `mix phx.gen.cert`
   * Add `game.local` as an alias to `localhost` in your `/etc/hosts` file
   * Start Phoenix endpoint with `mix phx.server`
   * Visit [`https://game.local:4001`](https://game.local:4001) from your browser.